From quick snacks to exclusive afternoon teas, find out where to eat and drink at Royal Museums Greenwich

-COVID-19 update: Please note that entry to this café is for Cutty Sark ticket holders only.
+Please note: entry to this café is for Cutty Sark ticket holders only.

 Inspired by the Cutty Sark's famous tea trading?
 Indulge in a special Afternoon Tea sitting underneath the hull of the iconic clipper.
 Enjoy a selection of teas, sandwiches and sweet treats as you marvel at the historic engineering of the fastest ship of its day.